ZynabFS/Beginner-Python-Projects/Guess the Number/README.md

 # Guess The Number :
-It's a Guess the number game where obviously u have to guess a number, it's made with the if/else statement concept and no loops are used in it.
+It's a Guess the Number game where obviously u have to guess a number and there are 2 files, guess the number without loop and the other one is with loop.
+If you are a beginner, go with the without loop so u cant understand how it will be without loops and then when you'll have the knowledge of while loop, do the guess the word with loop and implement it in your code.

-### Note :
-This game is build without loops, so might have to run the terminal many time to guess the actual number.
-And if u already knew loops, skip this project and move to the next one which is same as this but with **Loops**.

 ### Language which is used :
 This project is built in Python and you can download it from [here](https://www.python.org/downloads/).